Isn't it a bummer that learning about motorhome classes isn't easier??

 Class C Summary:

 - Starts life as a van cutaway chassis

 - Often identified by the area over the cab

 - Sized in between most A's and B's

 - Price: still expensive but more affordable than most Class A's

 - Length: 24 to 36 feet +/-

-Not always, but most of the time you can identify which class motorhome any given motorhome is by the way it looks.
+Not always, but most of the time motorhome identification is made by looking at it.

 Only motorhomes (RVs with engines built-in) are 'classed'.

 - Class A's are the largest and offer the most storage.